Mr. Pim Passes By (film)

 Mr. Pim Passes By is a 1921 British silent comedy film directed by Albert Ward and starring Peggy Hyland, Campbell Gullan and Maudie Dunham.
 It was based on the 1919 play Mr. Pim Passes By by A.A.
 Milne.

+Premise

+A woman believes her husband is dead but the latter comes back.
+His wife, however, will not ’remarry' him unless he changes his mind about their niece’s wedding, which he had so far refused to allow.